TryMeliodus/Cloud-Fox/README.md

-# Ubona React Framework
+# Cloud Fox

-This framework provides a kickstart setup to get React working with `Ubona SDK` with some standard rules to follow.
+This framework provides a kickstart setup to get React working with `Cloud Fox` with some standard rules to follow.

 ## Expanding the ESLint configuration